resource-watch/slate/source/includes/api/_layer.md

 }
 ```

-If you know the id or the `slug` of a dataset, then you can access it directly.
+If you know the id or the `slug` of a layer, then you can access it directly.
 Both id and `slug` are case-sensitive.

 ### Include related entities